JMeenaal/Hotel_Business_Understand_Improve_Revenue/Hotel_Business_Understand_Improve_Revenue/Milestone 2/README.md

 Hotel Revenue Analysis - Milestone 2
-This milestone focuses on analyzing revenue, occupancy, and guest behavior.

 Since the provided dataset was aggregated by day rather than individual bookings, I adapted the DAX measures to ensure the calculations for Occupancy and ADR matched the financial data correctly.

 Revenue and Occupancy Metrics
 For the key performance indicators, I used weighted aggregations because simple counts would not work with the daily summary data.